-- quickly as possible and within twenty working days of receipt; if a delay is envisaged, i.e. in excess of five working days, the appellant will be notified in writing before the end of the twenty working day period. - 6.
+- 5. When investigating the appeal, the senior member of academic staff may decide to seek additional information, either from relevant University colleagues and/or the appellant.
+Where supplied by University colleagues, this information will be made available to the appellant on request.
+In exceptional cases, the senior member of academic staff may decide to meet with colleagues and/or the appellant in order to obtain additional information, making a brief note of the meeting which will be made available on the same terms. - 6.
+Once the senior member of academic staff has reached a decision, they will communicate their decision to the Academic Standards Officer or nominee who will advise the appellant in writing.
+The University aims to communicate its decision as quickly as possible and within twenty working days of receipt.
+If a delay is envisaged, i.e. in excess of five working days, the appellant will be notified in writing before the end of the twenty working day period. - 7.
 If the appeal is upheld, the case will be referred back to the Chair of the Module Assessment Board (MAB) or Progression and Award Board (PAB) so that they can take Chair's Action to change the Board's initial recommendations.
 In this case, the University will follow its normal procedures, including involvement of External Examiners where appropriate.
-Care will be taken to ensure student confidentiality and equity in the treatment of marks. - 7.
-Once the relevant Board changes its original recommendation, Registry Services shall confirm the change of recommendation to the appellant and report to its next meeting. - 8.
-If the appeal is not upheld, the Academic Standards Officer shall set out a student's right of further appeal in the decision letter.
+Care will be taken to ensure student confidentiality and equity in the treatment of marks. - 8.
+If the relevant Board changes its original recommendation, the change of recommendation will be confirmed to the appellant in writing and reported to its next meeting. - 9.
+If the appeal is not upheld, the Academic Standards Officer or nominee shall set out the student's right to challenge the decision in the decision letter.
 This will explain the grounds under which an appellant may request a review of the decision, and make it clear that if the appellant does not take the academic appeal to the review stage within the time limit for doing so the appeal will be closed automatically.

-16.9 Review stage
+16.9 Review Stage